sameljk/sameljk.github.io/_pages/teaching.md

 ---

 I currently tutor maths and sciences for both A-Level and GCSE students via the online tutoring company [MyTutor](http://mytutor.co.uk).
-For direct enquiries via this site, you can contact me through my [professional profile](https://www.mytutor.co.uk/tutors/2839462/).
+For all enquiries and direct bookings you can reach me on my [professional profile](https://www.mytutor.co.uk/tutors/2839462/).

-For all other enquires about private tutoring, you can reach me via email: samuel.kay 'at' durham.ac.uk

 ---

-As I progress with more experience, I hope to run tutorials and seminars at Durham university.
-Following on from that I would love to have my own lectured course.
-Only time shall tell how that will go!